maana-io/q-assistant-client/README.md

     // Locking information
     //
     async lockedBy() {
-      // Returns the e-mail of the user who locked the Function, or null if the
+      // Returns the e-mail address of the user who locked the Function, or null
-      // Function is not currently locked.
+      // if the Function is not currently locked.
     }
     async canEdit() {
       // Returns `true` when the Function is not locked, or the current user